zammad/zammad-admin-documentation/channels/google/accounts/managing-accounts.rst

    .. note:: ⚠ **No Additional Steps Required**

       Unlike the Email channel, Zammad removes your configured email addresses together with your account if you delete it.
+This is, because we can reliabely determine them as gmail addresses which you can't use on other servers at that moment.

       Groups need an assigned an address to send outgoing emails.
       If you delete a group’s assigned address, agents belonging to